Introduction

 - The main difference between these two processes is that the wire in FCAW contains a flux core that generates slag, protecting the molten metal and improving strength in certain applications.

-TIG (Tungsten Inert Gas) welding
+TIG welding (Tungsten Inert Gas)

 - Electrode and shielding: FCAW uses a flux-cored wire with internal flux that protects the weld and can be used with or without additional gas.
 TIG uses a non-consumable tungsten electrode supplemented with external filler rods that are melted to create the joint, always requiring inert gas protection (such as argon).